By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

 Tel: 01905 746800

-Bishop Perowne Church of England College became a Specialist Arts College in 2002 and has retained Arts Mark Gold status, in recognition of our excellent practice and capacity within the Arts, since 2003.
-Widely recognised as a centre of excellence in the Arts, the Specialism makes a significant impact on the lives of both our students and on the wider community.
+Bishop Perowne Church of England College is widely recognised as a centre of excellence in the Arts, making a significant impact on the lives of both our students and on the wider community.

-There are eight full time specialist staff in the Performing and Fine Arts Department.
+There are three full time specialist staff in the Performing Arts Department.
 The Subject Leaders for Dance and Drama hold Masters Degrees in the Arts and Education and all other Department staff are highly qualified and experienced in the teaching of their specialism.

 One to one tuition in voice and musical instruments is given by fully trained and experienced peripatetic teachers.